RanvierMUD/ranviermud/docs/extending/effects.md

 ### File Structure

-Similar to all bundle-loaded `.js` files the effect file will export a lambda accepting the path to the `src/` directory for ease of importing core libraries and returning an object representing the definition of the effect.
+Similar to all bundle-loaded `.js` files the effect file will export a lambda accepting the path to the `src/` directory (for ease of importing core libraries), and returning an object representing the definition of the effect.
 We'll go over the definition of the effect in detail as we work through example effects.
 Below is the _bare minimum_ you need for an
 effect: